fbegyn/talks/2024/workshop-observability.md

 ---

-# Route definition
+## Route definition

 ```
 [ receiver: <string> ]
-# To aggregate by all possible labels use the special value '...' as the sole label name, for example:
+## To aggregate by all possible labels use the special value '...' as the sole label name, for example:
-# group_by: ['...']
+## group_by: ['...']
 [ group_by: '[' <labelname>, ... ']' ]

-# Whether an alert should continue matching subsequent sibling nodes.
+## Whether an alert should continue matching subsequent sibling nodes.
 [ continue: <boolean> | default = false ]
-# A list of matchers that an alert has to fulfill to match the node.
+## A list of matchers that an alert has to fulfill to match the node.
 matchers:
   [ - <matcher> ... ]
 ```

 ---

-# Route definition
+## Route definition

 ```
 [ group_wait: <duration> | default = 30s ]
 [ group_interval: <duration> | default = 5m ]
 [ repeat_interval: <duration> | default = 4h ]

-# Times when the route should be muted.
+## Times when the route should be muted.
 mute_time_intervals:
   [ - <string> ...]
-# Times when the route should be active.
+## Times when the route should be active.
 active_time_intervals:
   [ - <string> ...]

-# Zero or more child routes.
+## Zero or more child routes.
 routes:
   [ - <route> ... ]
 ```

 ---

-Any questions?
+Any questions? <!-- .element class="r-fit-text" -->

 Francis Begyn